Our Commitment to You

 On tours that travel through very remote areas we provide energy bars and drinks for you to carry with you on the bike and also set up ‘refresh’ points where necessary.
 We generally do not have these for our tours in Europe (Trans-Europa and Orient Express), North America, and the Hippie Trail as juices and other snacks are more readily available along these routes.

 Each Tour has a different arrangement of vehicles depending on group size and the type of roads traveled.
 The typical number of vehicles used on a tour is 2, and on larger tours there are often 4 vehicles.
 On some tours we own all our vehicles, including the large overland trucks used in Africa.
 For other tours we sub-contract vehicles as required.

-For example, in Africa our large overland Isuzu truck comes complete with water and kitchen storage, lockers, passenger seating, and so on.
+For example, in Africa our large overland Isuzu truck comes complete with water and kitchen storage, and passenger seating.

 Quick Overview of how the Support Truck System Works

 Each rider is provided with a space on our support trucks (or vans) to transport their gear.
 The trucks also carry water (up to 2000 litres where necessary) and all the food and equipment for the tour.
 If for some reason you cannot ride your bike, the trucks can carry some passengers with bikes (the amount of passengers we can carry will vary from tour to tour, please check with our office).
 Our vehicle support system is not designed to carry a large number of people or carry people on a regular basis.
 The support is based on the assumption that everyone will attempt to cycle at least a portion of every day.
 There could be times where we help you to arrange local transport when we are full.
 This often ends up being part of the fun and adventure!